 Is the site within a wider hillside setting in which the general slope is greater than 7 degrees?
 No Figure 6 of the CGHHS indicates that the general slope of the wider hillside is less than 7 degrees.
 Is London Clay the shallowest strata at the site?
 Yes The site is underlain by London Clay.
 Will trees be felled as part of the proposed development and/or are works proposed within tree protection zones where trees are to be retained?
 No There are no trees on the site.
-Is there a history of seasonal shrink-swell subsidence in the local area, and/or evidence of such effects at the site? Νο Is the site within 100m of a watercourse of a potential spring line?
+Is there a history of seasonal shrink-swell subsidence in the local area, and/or evidence of such effects at the site?
+No Is the site within 100m of a watercourse of a potential spring line?
 No The nearest watercourse is the culverted River Fleet, roughly 200m to the northeast of the site.
 Is the site within an area of previously worked ground?
 No The British Geological Survey (BGS) records do not indicate that the site lies within an area of previously worked ground.
-Is the site within an aquifer? Νο Will the proposed basement extend beneath the water table such that dewatering may be required during construction?
+Is the site within an aquifer?
+No Will the proposed basement extend beneath the water table such that dewatering may be required during construction?
 No The Environment Agency (EA) maps indicate that the site is not underlain by an aquifer.
-Is the site within 50m of the Hampstead Heath ponds? Νο See CGHHS Fig.14.
+Is the site within 50m of the Hampstead Heath ponds?
+No See CGHHS Fig.14.
 Is the site within 5m of a highway or pedestrian right of way?
-Yes The proposed basement adjoins the pedestrian right of way on Kentish Town Road.
+Yes The proposed basement adjoins the pedestrian right of way on Camden Road.
 Will the proposed basement significantly increase the differential depth of foundations relative to the neighbouring properties?
-Yes The proposed basement will increase the differential depth to foundations to No. 4 and No. 8 Kentish Town Road as well as Nos.
-1a - 3 Camden Road.
+Yes The proposed basement will increase the differential depth to foundations to No. 5a Camden Road.
 Is the site over (or within the exclusion zone of) tunnels, e.g. railway lines?
-Yes The LUL Northern Line tunnels run beneath the pavement to Kentish Town Road, adjacent to the site.
+No The site is approx. 25m away from the LUL Northern Line tunnels which run beneath Kentish Town Road.